MahyarCode/express_js_training/lecture/Training-1-Typescript-and-express-starter/MahanReadme.md

 so we haven't any thing in javascript that give Enum feature but we can to create an simulation from enum in javascript with an object.

 ---

+## What is Port ?

+if we think that a server is an building, every house have an number that this number is house ID. so everything in server have address that we say that port.

+for example this port:

+> localhost:3000 or localhost:80

+this ports is for API's. this is an standard and we haven't any limit in this case, but if we want an standard code we should to comply this roles.

+or in another example, React App default port is 5271 or PostgreSQL default port is 5432. so anything in server have a address that Each port is dedicated to a specific task.